-Even after years of learning, there are still some things that people can’t seem to grasp, include here common grammar mistakes.
+Common grammar mistakes are one of the things that people keep on committing even after years of learning.
 Since the human brain has limited learning capacity, it’s understandable that mistakes happen.
 Well, that is also the case with writing.

 Writing may look easy to some; however, in reality, it’s complicated.
 With all the rules in grammar, perfecting your article is somehow difficult.
-As such, we compiled the most common grammar mistakes and how you can avoid them.
+You may read the Grammarly Review to learn more about to write efficiently.
+Also, we compiled the most common grammar mistakes and how you can avoid them.
 You will need this if you want to make writing a career and start your own blog.

 In case you want to improve your writing, you may also check out our tips from our webpage, 501words.net.
 So, without further ado, let’s take a look at how you can refrain from making the same error on your writing.

 On this page, you’ll learn about the following:

 Common Grammar Mistakes to Avoid

 We all know how difficult grammar rules are, especially to beginners.
 It’s confusing because of the general rules and the exception to such rules.
 While there are many proofreading tools out there like Grammarly and Pro Writing Aid that can help you correct your errors, it still helps to know the basics.
 It will also help you write faster.
 So, what are the common grammar mistakes that you should avoid?

 Although Subject-Verb agreement is an elementary subject, it is too complicated.
 There are different general rules and specific rules, some of these have exceptions.
 So, it’s understandable that this can be overlooked while writing.
 Nevertheless, it is important to avoid silly writing mistakes.

 However, it is important to make sure that your verb agrees with your subject.
 The general rule is that a singular subject takes a singular verb.
 And you might be confused because a singular subject doesn’t have ‘s’ but a singular verb does.
 For instance, a pencil is a singular noun while ‘writes’ is a singular verb.